-You’ll also notice that, in addition to help you open workbooks using VBA, the Application.GetOpenFilename method allows you to specify the paths and names of particular Excel workbooks.
-You’ll likely encounter situations where knowing this can come in handy.
-The reason for this, as stated by Mr. Excel (Bill Jelen) and Excel expert Tracy Syrstad in Excel 2013 VBA and Macros, is that:
+In addition to help you open workbooks using VBA, the Application.GetOpenFilename method allows you to specify the paths and names of particular Excel workbooks.
+You'll likely encounter situations where knowing this (how to allow the user to specify a path and filename) can come in handy.

 So let's take a look at the exact topics that I explain in this blog post:

 And let's start by taking a look at what is, perhaps, the simplest case of opening an Excel workbook using VBA: